MythFinance/docs.myth.finance/dualSTAKE/src/farming.md

 **As an ASA creator or community, dualSTAKE farms allow you to utilize your ASA treasury into a buying pressure incentive.**

-1) increase the APR of your dualSTAKE token, making it more competitive.
+1) increase the APR of your dualSTAKE token, making it more competitive and appealing to users.
-2) more ALGO locked ➡ stronger buying pressure.
+2) more ALGO locked ➡ more frequent blocks produced ➡ stronger buying pressure.
 3) provide additional soft-lock utility to your ASA via dualSTAKE

 Offering a higher APR compared to competing staking options will incentivize your users to stake their `ALGO` on your community's dualSTAKE token.
 More `ALGO` staked means more blocks produced, which results in more frequent swaps, producing stronger buying pressure on your ASA.